 Timeline and R22 phase out progress in 2018

 In 2003, the phase out of R22 production and imports began.
 By the beginning of 2010 the production and import of R22 decreased.
 However, servicing current, existing equipment is still acceptable while there is an available supply of R22.
-To confirm the public’s compliance with the new law, all sales of R22 must be acquired by a certified technician.
-R22 production and import will be continually reduced by law until 2020, when all production and import will be eliminated.
-Only recycled R22 refrigerant will be accessible to service existing air conditioners after 2020.
+To guarantee the public’s compliance with the new law, all sales of R22 must be acquired by a certified technician R22 refrigerant will be accessible to service existing air conditioners after 2020.

 The graph above shows the EPA’s consumption allowance of R22 by percentage.
 The limits on R22 consumption were implemented in 2010 and follow a declining trend until 2020.

 If you’re thinking that this sounds like a great case study for an economics professor teaching supply and demand, then you are correct.
 As you likely understand, older air conditioners could more frequently experience leaks and need repairs.
 Any units that are older than 2010 are more likely to use R22, which means there’s a lot more demand for it, and a restricted supply.
 Prices have only risen due to scarcity.

 Don’t forget that in order to obtain R22, you’ll need to be an EPA-certified technician.
 So, the normal homeowner is unable to purchase a cylinder themselves.
 Plus, there are some stern regulations now on how refrigerant is reclaimed and recycled, which increases expenses.
 This cost is passed on to the homeowner as companies have to cover the increased overhead associated with R22 repairs.
 There are requirements for importing, labeling, record keeping, reporting, destruction and reclaiming of R22 from existing air conditioners.